teamforus/foundation/manuals/development/issue-improvement-proposal.md

 * Desired situation
 * Plan

-The goal of the improvement proposal is to itterate on these three points until the plan is clear and can be approved for implementation.
+The goal of the improvement proposal is to itterate on these points until the plan is clear and can be approved for implementation.
 The comment area on the issue and/or in the google doc can be used to discuss proposals and options.

 ### Context
 Explain why this improvement proposal exists.
 For example link to related change request(s).